Final showdown: Last lifting looms in shipwreck salvage

 And then there was one.

-Guided by tugboats, a dry dock barge carrying the next-to-last section of ship wreckage of the vessel Golden Ray glided out of the St. Simons Sound before sunrise Sunday morning.
+Guided by tugboats, a dry dock barge carrying the next-to-last section of ship wreckage of the vessel Golden Ray glided out of the St. Simons Sound before sunrise Sunday.

-And that will be the last of the massive shipwreck’s blemish on the seascape between these two resort islands on the Georgia coast.
+And that will be the last of the massive shipwreck’s blemish on the seascape between the two resort islands on the Georgia coast.

 Meanwhile, with its 3,300-metric-ton cargo stretching to more than 130 feet above the deck, the barge carrying Section 5 arrived at a temporary berth at Mayor’s Point Terminal on the East River in Brunswick a couple of hours later Sunday.
 The barge and cargo are docked beside the city’s Mary Ross Waterfront Park.
 Like the three other middle sections of the shipwreck, Section 5 is destined for further dismantling at a site nearby at 615 Bay St. on the East River.